f00b4r0/ucicheck/README.md

 Due to UCI allowing embedded new lines in quoted literals, unterminated quoted multi-line strings may typically be reported out of sync (or not at all if a subsequent unbalanced closing quote terminates the unbalanced opening one).

+In order to help debugging these cases, calling this tool with the `-n` option switches to a stricter subset of the UCI syntax which does not allow embedded new lines in string literals.